 MMA great Amanda Nunes retires after win over Irene Aldana at UFC 289

-Amanda Nunes has retired after defending her world bantamweight belt against Irene Aldana at UFC 289 in Vancouver.
+Amanda Nunes has retired after retaining her world bantamweight belt against Irene Aldana at UFC 289 in Vancouver.

-The Brazilian, who also held the featherweight title, won on a unanimous points decision at Rogers Arena and after placing her belts on the canvas, announced she was calling time on her career.
+The Brazilian, who also held the featherweight title, won a unanimous decision at Rogers Arena and, after placing her belts on the canvas, announced she was calling time on her career.

 “My mum has been watching me do this for so long, she cannot take it anymore.
 So I decided, I am still young to enjoy everything I make.